Kingsclere

 Kingsclere is a large village and civil parish in Hampshire, England.

+At the centre of the village lies the Church of England parish church of St. Mary's with its distinctive tower.
+St. Mary's church has C12 origins.
+It is cruciform and has Norman style with various Romanesque features.
+The Victorians re-faced the flint exterior, and made other alterations.
+The present church replaced an earlier Saxon minster on the same site.

 Geography

 Kingsclere is approximately equidistant 13 km from the towns of Basingstoke and Newbury on the A339 road.

 History

 Kingsclere can trace back its history to a place identified as belonging to King Alfred in his will between 872 and 888, the 'clere' possibly meaning 'bright' or 'clearing'.

 Kingsclere formed part of the ancient demesne of the Crown.